Horny Goat Weed benefit side effects, extract supplement for better libido, benefit, review, danger, use for impotence, erectile dysfunction

 Side effects from horny goat weed are likely with high dosage use.
 It has not been available long enough in western countries for us to have a good understanding of its potential side effects when misused.
 However, there is a possibility that very high doses - just like many herbs that have a stimulating nature - can cause heart rhythm disturbances or an increase in heart rate.
 A more common adverse reaction is insomnia when used in high doses.
 Potential side effects of overdosage or when combined with high amounts of other aphrodisiac herbs would include increased body temperature, anxiety, restlessness, insomnia, heart rhythm problems, and initial increase in energy followed by fatigue.
 It does not appear to be a strong blood thinner.

-Long term human studies are not available so we really don't know if it affects the prostate gland or a PSA test, and whether it affects in a positive or negative way.
+A. Long term human studies are not available so we really don't know if it affects the prostate gland or a PSA test, and whether it affects in a positive or negative way.
 Most people do not need to take it every day, anyway.
+Early studies indicate that perhaps this herb may be a preventive for cancer.

 Heart disease or on blood pressure meds or heart medications